EktoHunter/ApertureTerminal/README.md

 5. Click "Convert Now!" and download the converted file.
 6. Rename the file to "p2terminalbg.gif" and place it inside of ```%LOCALAPPDATA%\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\RoamingState```
 7. Done!
 Everything should be in working order now!

+# Copyright Notice
+Portal and Portal 2 are owned by Valve Corporation, with whom I have no connection.